weilin-genomics/rSuperFeat/README.md

-## rSuperCT
+## rSuperFeat
-the R implemention of a computational framework to evaluate the cellular states that are oftentimes associated with the critical clinical decisions and quickly but thoroughly evaluate the known cellular states/features that are critical to the study of the samples.
+A computational framework to evaluate known cellular states that are oftentimes associated with the critical clinical decisions and drug search.
+Also, you can train your cell state model to score new datasets.
-For more information, see:

-  SuperFeat: A Framework of Quantitative Feature Learning and Assessment from Single-cell Transcriptomics Data

 ## Installation
 ```{r}